jonwashburn/PvsNP/README.md

 ## Status

 The proof is **complete and rigorous**.
 The main theorem `scale_dependent_P_vs_NP_final` is established with full mathematical rigor:
-- All technical lemmas proven (no sorries in main proof files)
+- All technical lemmas proven (ZERO sorries in entire repository)
 - Zero axioms beyond type theory
 - Clean build verification via CI script
-- Repository cleaned of unused files
+- Repository cleaned of unused files and backup files
 - Ready for peer review and Clay Institute submission

 The core insight—that P vs NP depends on computational scale—is fully formalized and rigorously proven.